Significant advances in the 21.3 release of Venafi Trust Protection Platform for Protecting Machine Identities

 If you are a current Venafi customer, please check your Inbox for an email that provides more details on all of the new features that this latest release has to offer as well as a registration link to a customer-only webinar where we’ll discuss these features in detail.
 For a detailed list of changes in this release, customers may visit here.

-If you’re not currently a Venafi customer and want to find out more about our award-winning machine identity management platform, Venafi Trust Protection Platform, click here.
+If you’re not currently a Venafi customer, learn more about our award-winning machine identity management platform, the Venafi Control Plane.